Glasgow Shipyard believes you should have a website that is usable to both you and the people viewing it.

 Haun Built Fae Scratch

-A site must be custom built from scratch by hand.
-Adapting templates is a way to part you from cash while someone else did most of that hard work.
+A site design must be as close to hand built from scratch* as is reasonable.
+Adapting templates and frameworks is an excellent way to part you from cash while someone else worked harder for longer for less.
 That’s not cool.